rangeengine/Range-Engine-Docs/source/manual/editors/properties/physics.rst

    Setting the origin to Bounds Center instead of Median Center.

-A final introductory comment: When you set the Collision Bounds on an object, Blender will attempt to display a visualization of the bounds in the form of a dotted outline.
+A final introductory comment: When you set the Collision Bounds on an object, RanGE will attempt to display a visualization of the bounds in the form of a dotted outline.
 Currently, there is a bug: *The 3D View* does not display this bounds preview where it actually will be during the game.
 To see it, go to :menuselection:`Game --> Show Physics Visualization`